microsoft/tigertoolbox/SQL-Performance-Baseline/README.md

 2. Run CREATEDATABASE.sql
 3. Run CREATEOBJECTS.sql
 4. Run CREATECOLLECTIONJOB.sql
+5. Run CreateSystemhealthDBAndSchema.sql
-5. Check SQL Agent JOBs History to see if it runs successfully
+6. Check SQL Agent JOBs History to see if it runs successfully
-6. Repeat for each SQL Instance you want to monitor
+7. Repeat for each SQL Instance you want to monitor

 ### Setting up & Deploying Reporting